miguelToscano/w3ns/README.md

 - Follow the steps for each of the providers that W3NS supports (Gmail, Twilio, Firebase FCM)

 # Sending notifications
-For the following steps to work you should already have you Courier's API key registered as well as the Courier's providers configured
+For the following steps to work you should already have you Courier's API key registered as well as the Courier's providers configured.
-Also, you have to provide 4000000000 cycles per each notifcation sent to cover for cycles consumed.
+Each notification sending method requires 4000000000 cycles payment in order to cover for cycles consumed.
 ## Send email
 You can send emails via W3NS by running: